lachjames/NorthernLights/README.md

 # The Northern Lights Project

 The Northern Lights Project (a placeholder name) is a full reimplementation of the Aurora/Odyssey engine, targeting the two Knights of the Old Republic games (KotOR 1 and TSL).
 It is made of two elements:
- - A full re-reimplementation of the Odyssey engine
+ - A full re-reimplementation of the Odyssey engine, intended to fix bugs and allow the game to run on modern hardware without the nightmares of the past...
  - A level editor with similar (but extended) capabilities to the Aurora toolset, originally designed for Neverwinter Nights.

 ## What Works